MrmysteryV/KnowSlow-Traffic-tracker/README.md

 pip install numpy
 pip install opencv-python

-Parts of the code are inspired by https://github.com/kraten/vehicle-speed-check and the identification model is the same as the one used in this project
+Parts of the code are inspired by https://github.com/kraten/vehicle-speed-check and the identification model is the same as the one used in that project